 Known for protecting natural resources — and because of our extensive parks and downtown green spaces — London is called “Forest City.”
-Even our residential neighbourhoods have preserved natural areas, such as meadows and woodlands.
+Even our residential neighborhoods have preserved natural areas, such as meadows and woodlands.

 While in London, you can experience:

 - Festivals — like Sunfest, a world music and culture festival that is the second largest in Canada

 - Grand Theater — a professional theater that is Canada’s oldest continually performing playhouse

 - Budweiser Gardens — which brings in top-notch concerts and professional sporting events, like pre-season NHL games

 - Labatt Memorial Park — the world’s oldest continuously used baseball grounds